Qiskit/documentation/docs/api/qiskit/0.39/qiskit.circuit.library.OR.md

 A circuit implementing the logical OR operation on a number of qubits.

-For the OR operation the state $|1\rangle$ is interpreted as `True`.
+For the OR operation the state $\vert 1\rangle$ is interpreted as `True`.
 The result qubit is flipped, if the state of any variable qubit is `True`.
-The OR is implemented using a multi-open-controlled X gate (i.e. flips if the state is $|0\rangle$) and applying an X gate on the result qubit.
+The OR is implemented using a multi-open-controlled X gate (i.e. flips if the state is $\vert 0\rangle$) and applying an X gate on the result qubit.
 Using a list of flags, qubits can be skipped or negated.

 The OR gate without special flags: